haybulab/spring-cloud-k8s-config-controller/README.md

 an event (updated/deleted).
 If a remote configured microservice listens on the same bus (backed by a rabbitMQ broker in this case), it would get auto-refreshed.

+The central service's informer considers only ConfigMaps resources that are labeled with `config.spring.io/enabled: "true"` (I plan to change this to be an annotation instead of a label).

 This implementation requires running this configuration service and a RabbitMQ broker.
 It needs also remote microservices to include `spring-cloud-starter-bus-amqp` dependency.
 The remote service needs to disable existing `reload` and `enableAPI` options so it